SushiLab/mVIRs/README.md

-# OPR_FINDER - Find outwards orientated read pairs in NGS sequencing data
+# mVIRs - A bioinformatic approach to locate prophages by orientation and coverage in NGS data

-The tools aims to find outwards orientated read pairs (OPRs) in sequencing that which can be used as effective measure to detect active phages.

 ## Overview